NazCodeland/Saigon/README.md

 <br/>

 ## Development Approach
-1. **Single Page Site Design:** I decided to develop the entire site as a single page with different sections.
+1. **Single Page Site:** I decided to develop the entire site as a single page with different sections.
 This approach makes everything within the site accessible with just one click, providing ease of navigation.

 3. **Visible Main Navigation:** In alignment with the client's current site and the two examples they provided, I developed a 'hamburger menu' design for mobile viewports.
 I also developed an alternative main navigation that is always visible on both mobile and desktop viewports.
 I explained the benefits of this approach to the client, particularly its ease of access.
 The client preferred the always-visible navigation.